edwardoughton/itmlogic/README.md

 ## Conda

 The recommended installation method is to use conda, which handles packages and virtual environments, along with the conda-forge channel which has a host of pre-built libraries and packages.

 Create a conda environment called ``itmlogic``:

-    conda create --name itmlogic python=3.7
+    conda create --name itmlogic python=3.7 gdal

 Activate it (run this each time you switch projects):